DanielMarcG/FitbitData/README.md

-# googlefitbit
+# googlfitbit
-Google scripts for Fitbit step data / heart rate interday / intraday download (other data may work with modification, but this script does not intend to support other endpoints at this time.
-You are welcome to submit PRs to add additional functionality or fix problems.
-There is some code for other loggables in there but that was copied over from an older version of the script.)
-You are free to use, duplicate, and/or modify these scripts for any (non-evil) purpose.

-These scripts are provided **as-is** and are _not being actively maintained_.
-PRs with fixes and new additions are welcome.

-**Important Notes:** If you run into trouble, please double check the steps **carefully** and check the error log in the script editor before raising issues or seeking help.
-If you find anything in this _Readme_ confusing, please raise an issue in Github.
-Please be as specific as possible with any questions.

-If you are seeing this error "_The app you're trying to connect did not provide valid information to Fitbit.
-Please report this issue to them_."

-And "_Developer information: invalidrequest - Invalid redirecturi parameter value_"

-That means you did not follow the instructions correctly.

 ## interday.gs
-Download step data, one row per day, from a start day to the present.
-Make sure not to set the start day too far in the past.
+Download step data from start day to now.
+Make sur not to set the start day too far in the past.

-Parts of this script are based on work from the following sources.
+Parts of the script are based on work from the following sources.
 The main difference in my version is that I use Fitbit's new OAuth2 and Google's OAuth2 instead of OAuthConfig which is deprecated.

 - Original script by loghound@gmail.com
 - Original instructional video by Ernesto Ramirez at http://vimeo.com/26338767